 - When you stop using the shot, there may be a delay in return to fertility (on average 9 months), but some people get pregnant right away

 It is recommended you get the shot right away.
-The shot is effective in preventing pregnancy after one week of use, so you need to use a backup method of birth control such as condoms or not have sex for 7 days.
-You do not have to wait for your period, but if you happen to get your shot within the first 5 days of your period you are protected right away.
+The shot is effective in preventing pregnancy after one week of use, so you need to use a backup method of birth control such as condoms, or not have sex for 7 days.
+You do not have to wait for your period to start, but if you happen to get your shot within the first 5 days of your period you are protected right away.

 What if I am late for my injection?

 |If it is less than 15 weeks since your last injection

 |If it has been more than 15 weeks since your last injection

 Seek medical attention immediately if you have any of the following symptoms, as they could indicate a serious complication:

 - Severe, lower abdominal pain (may be a sign of pregnancy)

 Pus, prolonged pain, redness, itching or bleeding at the injection site (may be a sign of infection)

 The shot may have an effect on bone density, but this is reversible.
 If you have concerns about your bone density talk to your health care provider.

 Some medications and over-the counter herbal supplements may interact with or decrease the effectiveness of birth control.
 Be sure to mention that you are using birth control to your health care provider or pharmacist.